Universal Credit is a payment to help with your living costs

 Make sure you report all changes in circumstances via your journal, or through the UC Helpline.
 Failure to report changes, including changes in your rent and household, might result in underpayments or overpayments, and you could get a civil penalty of £50.

 I get UC but I’m still struggling financially

 First make sure you’re claiming any other benefits you’re entitled to, including Council Tax Reduction or health-related benefits like Personal Independence Payment (PIP).
-The Money Matters Team can help; whether it’s budgeting and debt advice, applying for grants, knowing your entitlements or help with food or fuel, get in touch!
+The Tenancy Sustainment team can help; whether it’s budgeting and debt advice, applying for grants, knowing your entitlements or help with food or fuel, get in touch!